MyEtherWallet/knowledge-base/source/_posts/en/mewconnect/mewconnect-user-guide.md

 **Step 3.**  Follow the process of a regular transaction.

-Fill in the ‘To Address’, ‘Amount to Send’, and ‘Gas Limit’ fields.
+Fill in the ‘Type’ of crypto, the 'Amount' you wish to send, and the 'To Address' of where you're sending it.
 If you have any questions, refer to our article on [How to Send a Transaction][sendaTX].

 **Step 4.**  Confirm your transaction on the MEWconnect app.